Oak Creek, Colorado | County: Routt | 42 Acres

-Silverado Ranch delivers a thoughtfully designed estate in an easily accessible mountain setting with modern conveniences surrounded by world-class recreational opportunities.See More Details
+Silverado Ranch delivers a thoughtfully designed estate in an easily accessible mountain setting with modern conveniences surrounded by world-class recreational opportunities.Close Details

 Silverado Ranch is an exceptional equestrian rural mountain estate situated in one of the most premier recreational locations in Northwest Colorado.
 This thoughtfully planned and designed 42.75 acre +/- estate is located about 25 miles southwest of Steamboat Springs and Steamboat Ski Resort, and approximately 65 miles northwest of Interstate 70 and the Vail Valley.
 Travel time to the Front Range and Denver International Airport is around three hours.
 Eagle County Regional Airport and Yampa Valley Regional Airport are both less than an hour from Silverado Ranch catering to convenient travel.